Martian spherules: Discovery from orbit

+From 14 September 1997 to 29 April 1998, the Mars Global Surveyor spacecraft collected spectral data with its Thermal Emission Spectrometer (TES) instrument as the spacecraft entered its science phase orbit.
+During this period, TES made its first detection of crystalline gray hematite (α-Fe2O3) within Sinus Meridiani, a low-albedo region.
+The hematite-rich surface was located in a region of sedimentary rock, with spectral data indicating that hematite formed micrometer-scale particles.

-Maps of Surface Hematite
+Maps of surface hematite

 Between 1997 and 2002, the Mars Global Surveyor's TES mapped the whole planet of Mars for surface hematite levels.
 Figure 1a gives the TES's global hematite map in low resolution.
 It has just one large spot covering a region with high hematite levels.
 This green, yellow, and red spot straddles the equator and the prime meridian in the middle of Figure 1a.
 A higher resolution map of the high-hematite region is shown in Figure 1b.

-Search for Signs of Water & Life
+Search for signs of water and life

 In the 1990s, NASA officials wanted to delineate a framework for "faster, better, cheaper" exploration of Mars.
 In this context, the "Water Strategy" was outlined in 1995/1996.
 High priority goals for NASA in the mid-1990s were to gather some evidence for surface water using satellite surveys and to land robotic rovers on the surface to collect detailed local evidence of water and signs of life.